$0 Nunavut Homeschool Quick-Start Checklist

 The Critical Question: What Happens to School-Based Supports?

-Speech-language therapy provided through the school ends.
-If your child receives SLP services, investigate whether the territory provides them through any other mechanism (Department of Health and Social Services, community health nurses) before withdrawing.
+Speech-language therapy provided through the school may not continue automatically.
+If your child receives SLP services, ask whether DEA authorization or community health services can support them before withdrawing.

-Resource teacher support and in-class accommodations — specialized curriculum modifications, support workers — are school-based and do not transfer to home education.
+Resource teacher support and in-class accommodations — specialized curriculum modifications, support workers — may not transfer automatically to home education.
+Confirm what support or authorization remains available before withdrawing.

 This doesn't mean homeschooling is the wrong decision for your child.
 For many families, the one-on-one teaching relationship at home, the ability to adapt pace and presentation constantly, and the reduced social and sensory stress of a small home learning environment genuinely serve their child better than a school managing high vacancy rates.
 But the decision should be made with clear awareness of which supports you're leaving behind and whether equivalent support exists through community health pathways.